Jordi Ferrón

-Jordi Ferrón Forné (born 15 August 1978) is a Spanish retired professional footballer who played mainly as a right-back, currently manager of WE League club INAC Kobe Leonessa.
+Jordi Ferrón Forné (born 15 August 1978) is a Spanish former professional footballer who played mainly as a right-back, currently a manager.

 Playing career

 Born in Badalona, Barcelona, Catalonia, Ferrón was a product of FC Barcelona's prolific youth ranks at La Masia.
 After failing to be promoted to the first team he had a breakthrough season in 1999–2000, scoring seven La Liga goals to help Rayo Vallecano to their best finish ever – ninth; he started his career as a midfielder.

 Subsequently, Ferrón moved to Real Zaragoza, but would be irregularly used in his new club, which also prompted a January 2002 loan to fellow top-division Rayo.
 The player's contributions again proved helpful in an eventual mid-table position, as the former were in turn relegated.

 Following an uneventful last year at Zaragoza, Ferrón joined Albacete Balompié for 2004–05, taking part in only one game in a season that also ended in top-tier relegation.
 In the next three Segunda División campaigns, however, he was an undisputed starter, appearing also at right-back.

 Ferrón signed with local side CF Badalona for 2008–09, his first season in the Segunda División B after totalling 242 matches across the two main divisions.